 Finally, a 2010 research overview examined studies related to hypnosis and two kinds of stress (state stress, caused by external factors like a test or work promotion) and anxiety-related disorders, or conditions exacerbated by stress, like IBS or headaches.
 After reviewing the research, the author found “compelling evidence that hypnosis is an efficacious treatment” for both types of stress.

 This is just a small sample.
-Hypnosis research has also strongly proven to be effective for a whole host of conditions, including pain management, anxiety, quitting smoking, weight loss, insomnia, and improving self-esteem.
+Hypnosis research has also strongly proven to be effective for a whole host of conditions, including pain management, , reducing sugar addiction, improving self-esteem.
 Want to learn how it works?
 Take a look at our overview of the science of hypnosis.

 Overcome Stress – Start Your Hypnosis Journey Today

 Getting started retraining your subconscious to be an ally and supporter.
 Join GraceSpace today.
 Members gain access to self-hypnosis scripts, guided hypnosis recordings and access to one-on-one providers.
 Start your journey now!

 To experience relief from stress with the use of hypnosis, take a look at these resources.
 We’ve listed them in order from the smallest to greatest investment.
 The greater the investment, the faster you’ll see results, but if you’re persistent and committed, even our free workbook will help you break free from stress.